 EXHIBIT A

-NUI UTILITIES, INC.
+NUI CORPORATION

 Guaranty

-This Guaranty (this “Guaranty”), dated effective as of , 200 (the “Effective Date”), is made and entered into by NUI UTILITIES, INC., New Jersey corporation (“Guarantor”).
+This Guaranty (this “Guaranty”), dated effective as of , 200 (the “Effective Date”), is made and entered into by NUI CORPORATION, New Jersey corporation (“Guarantor”).

 W I T N E S S E T H:

-WHEREAS, NUI Energy Brokers, Inc., a wholly owned subsidiary of Guarantor (“Counterparty”), and Enron NORTH AMERICA Corp., a Delaware corporation (“Enron”), are contemplating entering into, or have entered into, one or more swap, option or other financially-settled derivative transactions, which transactions will be evidenced by one or more swap agreements, confirmations and/or master agreements, including without limitation, the Master Agreement dated as of March 27, 1998 (the “Master Agreement”) (all such swap, option or other financially-settled derivative transactions and the agreements evidencing same, including without limitation, the Master Agreement, whether entered into prior to, on or after the date hereof, as the same may from time to time be modified, amended and supplemented, shall be referred to herein collectively as the “Contract”); and
+WHEREAS, NUI Energy Brokers, Inc., a wholly owned subsidiary of Guarantor (“Counterparty”), and Enron NORTH AMERICA Corp., a Delaware corporation (“Enron”), are contemplating entering into, or have entered into Enron Commodity Swaps Nos.
+V09140.4 and V09140.5 oursuant to the Master Agreement dated as of March 27, 1998 between Counterparty and Enron (the “Master Agreement”) (such Commodity Swaps and the agreements evidencing same, including without limitation, the Master Agreement, whether entered into prior to, on or after the date hereof, as the same may from time to time be modified, amended and supplemented, shall be referred to herein collectively as the “Contract”); and

 WHEREAS, Guarantor will directly or indirectly benefit from the transactions to be entered into between Enron and Counterparty.